pathnavigator package

 Module contents

 Create a PathNavigator object with the given root directory and load nested directories.
+Default to scan the tree of directories.
+Files will be dynamically added when related methods are called, e.g., get().
+This will avoid long initial loading time.

 Parameters: